flowdev/gparselib/RULES.md

 ) (portOut *Order, portFraught *struct{o *Order, c *Customer}, portErr error)
 ```
 Components with multiple output ports don't look like idiomatic Go code and can't be found like this in libraries on GitHub.
-Fortunately such components are quite rare but very useful when needed.
+Fortunately such components are quite rare.
+But they are very useful when needed.

 ### Multiple Input Ports
 In case of multiple input ports we need to be able to distinguish them easily.